marcusgia2505/classsExGameInstructions/docs/Elements.rst

 number of answers per row
 	This states how many options are displayed in each row (here 2).

-.. important:: multiple choice inputs are stored separated with :php:`_`, e.g. :php:`2_3` if options with value 2 and 3 were selected.
+.. important:: Multiple choice inputs are stored separated with :php:`_`, e.g. :php:`2_3` if options with value 2 and 3 were selected.
 If you specify a default, please specify it accordingly.

 Radioline